JacksonBurns/fastprop/README.md

 There are four distinct steps in `fastprop` that define its framework:
  1. Featurization - transform the input molecules (as SMILES strings) into an array of molecular descriptors which are saved
  2. Preprocessing - clean the descriptors by removing or imputing missing values then rescaling the remainder
- 3. Training - send the processed input to the neural network, which is a simple FNN (sequential fully-connected layers with an activation function between), optionally limiting the inputs to +/-3 standard deviations to aid in extrapolation
+ 3. Training - send the processed input to the neural network, which is a simple FNN (sequential fully-connected layers with an activation function between)
  4. Prediction - save the trained model for future use

 ## Configurable Parameters